-4. Fabric matters – synthetics don’t breathe.
+Synthetics don’t breathe.
 Look for 100% cotton, yes you may have to iron a little more, but you will feel much more comfortable.

-5. Colour counts – go a little lighter in your colours, leave the dark navy and black for winter and lighten up a little.
+Go a little lighter in your colours, leave the dark navy and black for winter and lighten up a little.

-6. Wear your hair up if it’s long, a sleek chignon is professional and cool.
+Wear your hair up if it’s long, a sleek chignon is professional and cool.
 If you have shorter hair why not have it cut so that it ends at the top of your neck.

-7. Long Shorts – if you office environment is Casual Business you can get away with wearing a long ‘suit’ short that ends just above your knees.
+If your office environment is Casual Business you can get away with wearing a long ‘suit’ short that ends just above your knees.
 They have to be made from a light suiting fabric, not cotton or denim!

 Small dense patterns can easily hide sweat stains.

-Here are some more tips on choosing jewellery for the season.
+Here are some more tips on choosing jewellery for the season